WesUnwin/redux-rest-client/README.md

   }
 ```

+## Records
+Each ReduxRESTClient internaly stores an array of records (such as rows from a database) returned from the REST API.
+Each record must be unique by the field "_id".
+The "_id" is used to update records of the same "_id".

 ## ReduxRESTClient API
 Your subclass will inherit actions - function that can be used to send requests to the associated REST API,
 and selectors that can be used read the list of records and hook components into re-rendering when needed.